potato-arcade/p64/README.md

-# p64
+# Model P-64 Programmable Graphics Console

-The P64 computer console
+Introducing the Potato-64 emulator, written in 100% Go

-A programmable computerized graphics console, written in Go
+(with a bit of OpenGL C code under the hood)

 ![potato](potato.jpg)